The Costly Mistakes Business Owners Make Managing Their Google Ads

 There is only one metric that defines successful Google ad management.
 It comes down to one thing – ROI.

-Bearing this mind, it is highly unlikely as a novice with no PPC (Pay-Per-Click) experience to effectively optimize your campaigns.
+Bearing this in mind, it is highly unlikely as a novice with no PPC (Pay-Per-Click) experience to effectively optimize your campaigns.
 Or, even recognize that your ads are optimized for maximum return on investment.

 I wrote this article to highlight some of the most common mistakes people make when managing their Google ads and stress the importance of hiring a professional SEO company to oversee your PPC advertising on your behalf.